foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 2. Copy the content of the created *./bin* folder into the root of microSD card.
-Note that the card must be formatted as FAT32 with default cluster size (but less than 32 Kbytes)
+Note that the card must be formatted as FAT32 with default cluster size (but less than 4 Kbytes)

-3. Plug in the microSD card into the J11 connector.
+3. Plug in the microSD card into the appropriate port of ARC IoT DK (on the back of the board).

 4. Push the RST button.